MatAtBread/nodent/README.md

 Changelog
 ==========
+12-Nov-15: v2.2.7

+- Correctly bind 'Finally' so that 'this' is maintained in success cases
+- Return initialize from setDefaultCompileOptions() so the statement `nodent = require('nodent').setDefaultCompileOptions(...)()` works
+- Fix implementation of Object.isThenable

 06-Nov-15: v2.2.6

 - Fix incorrect 'async' value on AST Property and correctly use the Property.value.async for full compliance with the ESTree spec.